The ‘In a nutshell’ series will attempt to summarise key issues and concepts about which I have previously written at length.

 Article listing various citations and reports regarding health concerns of dairy consumption http://www.pcrm.org/health/diets/vegdiets/health-concerns-about-dairy-products

-*In the UK dairy mothers and their infants are separated after 12 to 24 hours.
-In other places, this may be done at birth.
+*In parts of the UK dairy mothers and their infants are separated after 12 to 24 hours.
+In other places including the Republic of Ireland, this is done at birth.